Master of Arts

 - Completed application with Carolina University

-- The maximum time limit to complete the program is six years or 150% of the credits, whichever the student reaches first.
+- The maximum time limit to complete the program is five years.

 - A minimum of 50% of the required credit hours must be completed at CU.